TheSethRose/Repo-Tools/README.md

 python list_repos.py
 ```

-This displays a table of all your repositories sorted by stars (highest first), then by last updated date.
+Displays a comprehensive table of all your repositories sorted by stars (highest first), then by last updated date.
 Shows:

 - Repository name and description
 - Primary language
-- Visibility (public/private)
+- Visibility (public/private) with visual indicators
 - Fork status
 - Stars and forks count
 - Last updated date
-- Summary statistics
+- Summary statistics and totals

 ### 2. Manage Repository Privacy